ilya-chumakov/HappyMapper/README.md

 - Inheritance maps
 - ALL rest of AutoMapper customization API.

-So there is a lot of work to code in HappyMapper project.
+So there is a lot of work to do!